pratikdesai1003-wq/finance-dashboard/README.md

 - The table updates dynamically based on search, filter, and sorting.
 - Admin users can add, edit, and delete transactions.
 - Theme switching is handled using CSS variables and a data-theme attribute.

-Responsive Design

-The dashboard is designed to work properly on:
-- Mobile
-- Tablet
-- Desktop

 Deployment